raoulbhatia/puppet-backuppc/README.md

   tar_incr_args     => '--newer=$incrDate $fileList',
 }
 ```
-Debian by default installs a 'localhost' host, but if you want to managed it with puppet or if you're on Centos/RHEL this example will use the tar method to backup
+Debian by default installs a 'localhost' host, but if you want to managed it
+with puppet or if you're on Centos/RHEL this example will use the tar method to
-the paths you sepcify.
-The example uses sudo which is not configured in the module itself.
+backup the paths you specify.
+The example uses sudo which is not configured in
+the module itself.

-## Reference
+## Limitations

-### Classes

-#### Public Classes

-* backuppc:server: Class used to install backuppc.
-* backuppc::client: Configures host for backup through backuppc.

-#### Private Classes

-* backuppc::params: Default values.
+This module is limited to RedHat and Debian os families.